BIOLOGY FOR LIFE

 • Describe the structure of a myelinated nerve fiber.

-• Outline how the myelination of neurons allows for saltatory conduction, in which the differences in the distribution of electrically charged ions across the membrane can effectively jump from node of Ranvier to node of Ranvier.
+• Outline how the myelination of neurons allows for saltatory conduction, in which the action potential can effectively jump from node of Ranvier to node of Ranvier.

-• State that in myelinated neurons, the gated and non-gated Na+ and K+ ion channels are clustered down the axon at nodes of Ranvier.
+• State that in myelinated neurons, the Na+ and K+ ion channels are clustered down the axon at nodes of Ranvier.

 AHL C2.2.12- Effects of exogenous chemicals on synaptic transmission.